yig/RetrosImprovWeb/README.md

 This is a Jekyll site.
 See https://jekyllrb.com/.

-You can install Jekyll locally to develop locally and preview changes.
+You can install Jekyll locally to develop locally and preview changes. (`gem install bundler` then `bundle install` then `bundle exec jekyll serve`).
 GitHub automatically re-builds the content whenever you push a commit.

 If you want to edit content, edit these files: